 The resource template is the template defining what will be the hardware resources available to the Virtual Machine, it defines the number of Virtual CPUs and memory that will be assigned to the Virtual Machine instance.

-As the Liferay portal is java-based and uses a local MySQL database, it will benefit from running on a powerful Virtual Machine having multiple cores and an important amount of memory, so the large resource template was chosen as it is powered by 4 CPUs and 8 GB of memory.
+As the Liferay portal is java-based and uses a local MySQL database, it will benefit from running on a powerful Virtual Machine having multiple cores and a large amount of memory, so the large resource template was chosen as it is powered by 4 CPU cores and 8 GB of memory.

 EGI Federated Cloud Storage: block storage